kedicesur/AQ/README.md

     - **`.abort()`:** Method is used to manually abort the promise prematurely whenever needed.
 An aborted promise will not be dequeued.
 - **`.clear("hard" | "soft")`:** Depending on the provided argument clears the queue either completely or by keeping the items in resolved state respectively.
 The return value is the current AQ instance.
 - **`.flush()`:** Similar to `.clear("hard")` but the returns an array of items in resolved or pending states.
 This can be used to prematurely clear the queue and apply the remaining resolved or pending items to standard `Promise` methods like `.all()`, `.race()`or `.any()` etc.
-- **`.on("event")`:** Adds or removes event listeners.
-You can add multiple event listeners per event.
+- **`.on("event")`:** Adds or removes eventlisteners.
+You can add multiple eventlisteners per event.
 AQ instances can take three event types
     - `"next"` event is fired per successfull yielding of a pending or an already resolved item at the head of the queue.
 Some pending items at the head might of course get rejected and the `"next"` event won't fire for rejections.
     - `"error"` event is fired once an item in the queue gets rejected except for the rejections those can be caught by the error handler (rejections at head).
 An error object is passed to the event handler.
 The `error` object can take the shape as follows;